COVESA/vsomeip/test/network_tests/offer_tests/offer_test.md

 4. Start client which exchanges messages with the service
 5. Set routingmanagerd to suspended
    - Client should send and receive all expected messages

+### Stress Subscriptions Test
+1. Start routingmanagerd as the HOST
+2. Start 1st application which offers service
+3. The client repeatedly (on different threads) does:
+   3.1.
+Create a TCP socket to a unique port
+   3.2.
+Connect to the HOST on TCP_SERVER_PORT.
+   3.3.
+Send subscribe via SD port.
+   3.4.
+Receive notification on TCP socket.
+   3.5.
+Collect failures on each step.